IrinaPykhova/IrinaPykhova/README.md

 ## Hi there 👋

-I worked on ComponentOne development tools for 20 years, starting as .NET developer and evolving into Program Manager for the entire component suite.
+I worked on ComponentOne development tools for many years, starting as .NET developer and evolving into Program Manager for the entire component suite.

-I still love writing code, but I also enjoy the challenge of building teams and processes that scale, deliver value, and bring joy to everyone involved.
+I love writing code, but I also enjoy the challenge of building teams and processes that scale, deliver value, and bring joy to everyone involved.

 Always happy to connect with people who share interest in engineering leadership and modern .NET development.

+You can find more information on my [linkedin page](https://www.linkedin.com/in/notacat).

-I'm looking to collaborate on open source .Net projects.
-Feel free to reach out on [linkedin](https://www.linkedin.com/in/notacat).
+Feel free to reach out, I'm also available in [telegram](https://t.me/pykhpykh)

+Thanks,
+--
+Irina